Psychoanalysis can be difficult to grasp, but it need not be mysterious. Here are a few attempts to describe it. Scroll to find other ways to learn.

 Mind as system, world as representation

-Another part of what makes psychoanalysis so difficult to describe is that while it is a theory of how the mind is composed and operates, so too is it a theory of how the mind builds up an understanding of the external world.
+Another part of what makes psychoanalysis so difficult to describe is that while it is a theory of how the mind is composed and operates, so too is it a theory of how the mind builds up an understanding of and ability to contact and therefore to know the external world, and this implies that there IS an external world to understand.
 In other words, psychoanalysts, at least in the traditions I'm most aligned with, are realists.
-We believe there really is a reality out there that exists independnetly from anyone's perception or interpretation of it.
+We believe there really is a reality out there that exists independently from anyone's perception or interpretation of it.
+This is, after all, the going understanding of every other scientific discipline on earth.
 This means that there is such thing as truth.
 It may be hard to get to, and we may never be fully without doubt as to whether we have fully understood a particular phenomenon in the world, but there is something out there to be known.
-From a psychoanalytic perspective, because our minds are a product of evolution they are designed to detect certain truths, but so too do we have the ability to ignore or deny those truths in various ways and this is what leads to dysfunction.
-Our thinking gets twisted up, the efficiency of our minds suffers, and the image of the world our mind's are capable of building becomes distorted or impoverished in various ways as a result.
-This is what symptoms are.
-Importantly, this is not a theoretical notion but an empirically verifiable fact and it's these facts that are encountered in psychoanalytic treatment.

 First description

 Psychoanalytic treatment is the slow work of watching how the mind transforms information from both inside and outside, creating particular experiences of self and other in the process.
 There are no ready made answers or directions about how to live or act.
-There is only the psychoanalytic method which we do our best follow during each session and that, when practiced consistently over time, allows for something real and effective and meaningful to happen.
+There is only the psychoanalytic method which we do our best to follow during each session and that, when practiced consistently over time, allows for something real and effective and meaningful to happen.
 It's a bit hard to describe this from the outside, but it's not magical nor mystical nor necessarily mysterious.

 It's something like: What happens in your life begins to happen in the treatment.
 Your mind works the same whether you're in a therapy session or not.
 That's the point.
 Yes, in a way, you're interested in learning how to be different somehow.
 The trouble with that is, "but how?"
 The paradox of this way of working is that different comes from getting more clear on what already is.
 If you think about it, how could it be otherwise?
 I can't tell you how to be.
 Anything I could say to you would land only intellectually and would be nothing more than you could read on the internet or in a book.
 No, the work is in diving into each individual moment and getting hold of how your mind moves and shapes experience 'behind the scenes' so to speak.
 To practice this is to come to realize how difficult it is to be honest with oneself.
 The treatment just acts as a viewing instrument of sorts; it concentrates the otherwise diffuse patterns of your life, the ones you live through but only tend to recognize in retrospect, or the things you know about yourself but try not to for various reasons.